Merge-co/OIL-JANG_BE/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: "[FE] [FEATURE] 날짜 업무명"
+title: "[BE] [FEATURE] 날짜 업무명"
 labels: enhancement
-assignees: minbumKIM0501, somang1206, costudying, ksostuft, lSuns
+assignees: costudying, ksostuft, lSuns, minbumKIM0501, somang1206

 ---